lostpebble/generate-package-json-webpack-plugin/README.md

   }
 }

+const versionsPackageFilename = __dirname + "/package.json";

 // inside your webpack configuration
-plugins: [new GeneratePackageJsonPlugin(basePackageValues)],
+plugins: [new GeneratePackageJsonPlugin(basePackageValues, versionsPackageFilename)],
 ```

 That's pretty much it.
-The plugin will generate a new `package.json` file with all the dependencies your bundle uses, merged with the values you pass into the plugin.
+The plugin will generate a new `package.json` file with all the dependencies your code uses, merged with the values you pass into the plugin.
+The versions for the detected dependencies are sourced from the `versionsPackageFilename` here.

 ### Important note on `externals`